exhuma/puresnmp/docs/cookbook/index.rst

 robust and easier to upgrade for users.

 The downside is that there is a slight overhead due to type conversions, and some interesting information may be lost.
-These downsides can be remedies by using the "raw" interface.
+If this is an issue, the "raw" interface can be used instad, but there is a higher risk that it changes between ``puresnmp`` releases.

 It is up to the end-user to decide which API is more appropriate for the task at hand.
-In *general* using the "pythonic" interface should be preferred.
+In *general* using the "pythonic" interface should be preferred as I try to be as careful as possible to keep this API stable across ``puresnmp`` releases.

 Recipes